Theory and History of Ontology (ontology.co)by Raul Corazzon | e-mail: rc@

 From: Liliana Albertazzi, Immanent Realism.
 An Introduction to Brentano, Dordrecht, Springer, 2006, pp. 341-342.

-Three pages; reprinted in: Über die Zukunft der Philosophie (1929).
+Three pages.
+Reprinted in: Über die Zukunft der Philosophie (1929).

-Reprinted from Wissenschaftliche Buchgsellschaft, Darmstadt 1967.
+Reprint: Wissenschaftliche Buchgsellschaft, Darmstadt 1967.

-———.
+7. ———.
 1874.
-Psychologie vom empirischen Standpunkte.
-Leipzig: Duncker & Humblot
+Psychologie vom empirischen Standpunkt [Erster Band].
+Leipzig: Duncker & Humblot.

 "This was the title of the first edition: subsequently the final dative "e" was dropped to give the more commonly cited Standpunkt.
 The 350-page first edition was designated as Volume 1; this too was dropped."
 (English translation: Introduction to the Second Edition, p.
 XIII).

-Second edition with introduction and notes by Oskar Kraus Leipzig, 1924; reprinted Meiner, Hamburg, 1974.
+Second edition with introduction and notes by Oskar Kraus Leipzig, 1924; reprinted Meiner, Hamburg, 1973.

 New edition of Psychologie I & II (1874/1911) as volume I of the Sämtliche veröffentlichte Schriften with the title: Psychologie vom empirischen Standpunkt.
 Von der Klassifikation psychischer Phänomene Frankfurt, Ontos Verlag, 2008.